Marie Sara

 Marie Sara (born Marie Bourseiller; June 27, 1964) is a French bullfighter.
 In 1991 she was Europe's only female rejoneador (rejoneadora).
 Jean-Luc Godard was her godfather.

 She was born to director Antoine Bourseiller and actress Chantal Darget (born Marie Chantal Chauvet).
 Rosalie Varda is her paternal half-sister.
 Christophe Bourseiller (né Gintzburger) is her maternal half-brother.

-She will be a candidate for En Marche! in the 2017 Legislative Elections in France.
+She was a candidate for En Marche! in the 2017 Legislative Elections in France.